megancamilla/FWD_genetics_screen/README.md

 ## Script coverage_calculator_genes.sh
 ### To find individual genes where the coverage is less than 5x in individual BAM files
 1. Change the path for the REFERENCE_GENOME variable to fit your reference.
-This should be and indexed fasta file, so of the format REFERENCEISOLATE.fasta.fai
+This should be and indexed fasta file, so of the format REFERENCE.fasta.fai
 2. Change the path for the GFF_FILE which should be the gff3 file showing the location of all genes for your REFERENCE.fasta
 3. Set the path for where the individual bam files are located under the variable BAM_PATH
 4. Change the list of names for your individual bam files under the BAM_FILES variable (bam file name format should be ISOALTE.sorted.bam)